Who should wear a mouthguard?

 Caring for your mouthguard

-Clean your mouthguard after every use with a soft toothbrush, toothpaste and cold water;
+Clean your mouthguard after every use with a soft toothbrush, soap and cold water

-Use the mouthguard box provided for storing your mouthguard;
+Use the mouthguard box provided for storing your mouthguard, do not store in direct sunlight